 Textile Finishing

-Textile Finishing is the process by which properties such as attractiveness, serviceability, lustre, smoothness, fineness and so on are increased in woven or knitted fabric to make it attractive to the consumer is called finishing.
+It is the process by which properties such as attractiveness, serviceability, luster, smoothness, fineness, and so on are increased in woven or knitted fabric to make it attractive to the consumer is called finishing.

 There are several types of textile finishing depending on function application and degree of performance.